 We produce regular outputs around housing affordability and energy efficiency and productivity, collaborate on projects with international organisations including EuroStat and the Organisation for Economic Co-operation and Development (OECD), produce bespoke outputs on cross-cutting topics, and engage in analysis directly with local authorities, city regions, and Local Enterprise Partnerships.
 We also conduct user groups including the Regional Geography Committee, the Combined Authorities Liaison Group, and circulate a newsletter aimed at local users.

-Our international engagement on European City Statistics, the NUTS geography framework and OECD territorial indicators are explained in more detail in the International, Regional and City Statistics page.
+Our international engagement on European city statistics, the International Territorial Levels geography framework and OECD territorial indicators are explained in more detail in the International, Regional and City Statistics page.

 To provide innovative and insightful analysis to inform subnational policymaking.